Covid-19 Updates for Parents/Carers

 - WEAR A FACE COVERING inside the building (from 2/11/20 this is required)

 Notice for Visitors

 When possible, alternative arrangements will be made to minimise the number of visitors on the school site.
-Visitors, including parents, will not be permitted in the school building without an appointment.
-In line with the DFE guidance, it will be expected that visitors to the site are not required to wear face coverings or gloves.
+Visitors, including parents, will not be permitted on the school site without an appointment.
+Please call reception to make an appointment before coming to the school.
+Visitors to the site are required to wear face coverings.
 All visitors should use the hand sanitiser provided upon entering and leaving the building.